inspec/inspec/docs/dsl_inspec.md

 end
 ```

-Mixing this with other conditionals (like checking existence of the files etc.) can help to test different test paths using InSpec.
-This way you can skip certain controls which would 100% fail due to the way servers are prepared, but you know that the same control suites are reused later in different circumstances by different teams.
+Mixing this with other conditionals, such as checking existence of the files, can help to test different test paths using Chef InSpec.
+With this way, you can skip certain controls, which would 100% fail due to the way servers are prepared, but you know that the same control suites are reused later in different circumstances by different teams.

 Some notes about `only_if`:

 * `only_if` applies to the entire `control`.
-If the results of the `only_if` block evaluate to false, any CHef InSpec resources mentioned as part of a `describe` block will not be run.
+If the results of the `only_if` block evaluate to false, any Chef InSpec resources mentioned as part of a `describe` block will not be run.
 Additionally, the contents of the describe blocks will not be run.
-However, bare Ruby expressions and bare Chef InSpec resources (not assocated with a describe block) preceding the only_if statement will run.
+However, bare Ruby expressions and bare Chef InSpec resources (not assocated with a describe block) preceding the only_if statement will run

 To illustrate:

 ```ruby
 control "whatruns" do
   command("do_something") # This will ALWAYS run